 These are some of the images of cheese factories in Hastings County taken by unknown photographers in about 1910.
-Please get in touch if you have any photographs of cheese factories or of cheese making. firstname.lastname@example.org, (613) 395-0015.
+If you have any photographs of cheese factories or of cheese making, please get in touch with us at firstname.lastname@example.org or (613) 395-0015.

 Come on a tour of the Dairy Building at Farmtown Park and learn about the history of cheese making.
 Explore the barn, visit the cheese factory and watch the videos.
 They still make Cheddar cheese at Maple Dale Cheese in Plainfield, Ontario using traditional methods.
 This short video gives one some idea of the physical labour involved.